WORLD PREMIERE: TRIBECA FILM FESTIVAL 2018

 IN DEVOPMENT - So&So Productions

 13-year-old Rabbit has been raised in the woods by her controlling father, who feeds her elaborate fairytales that explain why they're the only two people on earth, and have to stay hidden, or risk being devoured by the Sick Ones.
-Then one day, Rabbit finds an injured hiker in the woods - setting her on a collision-course with the modern world.
+Then one day, Rabbit makes a discovery that sets her on a collision-course with the modern world.

 Co-writer: AOK Simpson.
 Director: Georgia Oakley.
 Produced by Hélène Sifre and Rienkje Attoh